qmk/qmk_toolchains/README.md

 # QMK Toolchains

-Builds of `gcc` primarily for QMK Firmware use.
+Builds of baremetal cross-compilation `*-gcc` primarily for QMK Firmware use.

-Currently provides GCC 13.2.0, for baremetal ARM, AVR, and RISC-V targets.
+Currently provides GCC 14.2.0, for the following baremetal targets:

+* `arm-none-eabi`
+* `avr`
+* `riscv32-unknown-elf`

+Two prerequisite container images are created -- `ghcr.io/tzarc/qmk_toolchains:base` and `ghcr.io/tzarc/qmk_toolchains:builder`; the latter includes all the required cross-compilers for:

+* `x86_64-qmk-linux-gnu`
+* `aarch64-unknown-linux-gnu`
+* `riscv64-unknown-linux-gnu`
+* `x86_64-w64-mingw32`
+* `aarch64-apple-darwin24`
+* `x86_64-apple-darwin24`

+These containers need a volume mounted on `/t` inside the container -- the user/group permissions inside the container will be updated to match during execution.

-Builds are done on GitHub actions.
+Corresponding builds are done on GitHub actions.